FuntyGithub/startElytra/README.md

 | --- | --- |
 | /reload | Realods the config. |
 ## Geysermc support.
 You use any system where bedrock players also can join?
-The glidemode could be buggy in the Minecraft Bedrock Edtion, so this plugins gives bedrock players a elytra.
+The "glidemode" could be buggy in the Minecraft Bedrock Edition, so this plugins gives bedrock players a elytra.